BINDER: Instantly Adaptive Mobile Manipulation with Open-Vocabulary Commands: Approach

 Existing approaches for OVMM reveal a fundamental limitation: they apply the same computationally expensive 3D semantic scene reconstruction for all perception tasks, creating an unnecessary trade-off between awareness and efficiency.
 Frequent updates ensure awareness but degrade efficiency, while sparse updates maintain speed but miss critical changes~\cite{liu2024dynamem,yan2024dovsg,comerobot2024}.

 \textbf{Dual-process architecture.} We posit that this trade-off stems from treating all perception tasks as equally demanding: previous approaches apply computationally expensive 3D reconstruction uniformly, without distinguishing between tasks that require geometric precision and those that do not.
-While planning tasks necessarily require precise 3D geometry for manipulation and navigation decisions, we argue that monitoring tasks—detecting new objects or environmental changes—can be effectively handled through continuous video analysis, avoiding unnecessary reconstruction overhead during traversal.
+While planning tasks necessarily require precise 3D geometry for manipulation and navigation decisions, we argue that monitoring tasks—detecting new objects or environmental changes—can be effectively handled through continuous video analysis, avoiding costly reconstruction overhead during navigation without sacrificing environmental awareness.
 This natural division between computationally-intensive planning and relatively lightweight monitoring parallels how humans navigate complex environments—through both fast, automatic monitoring (System 1) and slow, deliberative response (System 2), as described in dual-process theories~\cite{wason1974dual,kahneman2011thinking}.
-Inspired by this architecture, we decouple continuous environmental monitoring from periodic 3D reconstruction.
+Inspired by this well-established cognitive architecture, we decouple continuous environmental monitoring from costly periodic 3D reconstruction.

 To operationalize this separation, we introduce two specialized modules as illustrated in Fig.~\ref{fig:overview}: the \textbf{Instant Response Module (IRM)} powered by a Video-LLM maintains continuous environmental monitoring through video streams during execution, analogous to System 1's automatic processing; while the \textbf{Deliberative Response Module (DRM)} performs strategic planning using 3D semantic scene representations at navigation targets, mirroring System 2's deliberative reasoning.
 This architectural division allows each module to optimize for its primary objective—the IRM for temporal responsiveness, the DRM for spatial precision—enabling both continuous awareness and sophisticated reasoning without the compromises of current monolithic approaches.